 - Encourage healthy forms of self-expression by providing activities and materials for children to communicate through the creative arts.

 - Create a learning environment that supports self-expression by demonstrating acceptance and kindness.
 Embrace all children and their unique, budding personalities.
 Spend time talking with children, listen to what they have to say, observe the ways they communicate through the arts and encourage them.

 Observation is an important tool for a school-age staff member.
-Download and print the Dramatic Play Observation form.
-When you are finished, share your work with your trainer, coach, or supervisor.
+Complete the Dramatic Play Observation form.
+When you are finished, share your work with your trainer, coach, or administrator.

 Discovery can take place throughout the entire learning environment.
-Download and print the Discovery Inventory activity.
-When you are finished, share your work with your trainer, coach, or supervisor.
+Complete the Discovery Inventory activity.
+When you are finished, share your work with your trainer, coach, or administrator.

 Cornett, C. E. (2011).
 Creating Meaning through Literature and the Arts.
 Boston, MA: Pearson.

 DeViney, J., & Duncan, S. (2010).
 Inspiring Spaces for Young Children.
 Lewisville, NC: Gryphon House.